 When I was younger, the thought of losing a classmate was near-nonexistent.
-In fact, when/if it DID happen it was the result of some freak accident or worse, the result of violence.
+In fact, when/if it DID happen it was the result of some freak accident or worse, the byproduct of violence.
 But even then, it was quite infrequent.
-Thankfully we didn’t have these active shooters running into and around schools with assault rifles like we do today.
+Thankfully we didn’t have these active shooters running in to and around schools with assault rifles like we do today.

 What’s happened to our world?
 Anyway…

 I vividly remember sitting on stage as Class Vice President with the other class officers during the commencement ceremony back in June of 1985.
 As I glazed along the sea of nervous, excited and sad faces, one thought continued to occupy my mind: